 After the cruise, I walked around for a little bit until the numbness in my fingers pushed me back inside the train station and on to my train.
 I felt a little rushed at the airport because everything seemed to take longer than it should from security to passport control.
 Still, I had a little more than two hours to get back to the airport and through security, and made it through in just enough time to have one last beer before heading back to the desert.

-The moral of the story is that yes, I should go on an adventure when the opportunity presents itself and yes, it is going to longer than it should for the adventure to start and end.
+The moral of the story is that yes, I should always adventure if given the opportunity to adventure.